Hoder-zyf/Hoder-zyf.github.io/_posts/2024-06-20-undergraduate-thesis.md

 &nbsp;

-<div style="font-size: large; text-align: center; font-family: 'Arial', sans-serif; color: darkblue">If you are interested in my undergraduate thesis, welcome to contact me through the social media on my "about" page, or you can add my wechat number through this tricky problem:</div>
+<div style="font-size: large; text-align: center; font-family: 'Arial', sans-serif; color: orange">If you are interested in my undergraduate thesis, welcome to contact me through the social media on my "about" page, or you can add my wechat number through this tricky problem:</div>

 &nbsp;